S-Mann/data_mining_crisp_dm/README.md

 # Project Details

-I have used a [dataset](https://raw.githubusercontent.com/S-Mann/hyperparameter_optimization/master/dataset/dataset.csv) that I have combined from multiple source like Wikipedia and Kaggle, I am trying to find strongly coupled attrbutes with respect to our output label.
+I have used a [dataset](https://raw.githubusercontent.com/S-Mann/hyperparameter_optimization/master/dataset/dataset.csv) that I have combined from multiple source like Wikipedia and Kaggle, I am trying to find strongly coupled attributes with respect to our output label.
 The focus of this project is to highlight how deployment would work in a Data Mining project and optimization of models.

 # Process Breakdown